lpointet/prepare-new-version/readme.txt

 7. In the Posts list, a new column “Pending version” appears in last position.

 == Changelog ==

+= 0.9.1 =
+* Code refactoring and cleaning
+* Update readme for pnv_erase_content_destination filter
+* Security fix: create a nonce for each action and include post ID in it / props Julio Potier
+* Security fix: check user rights on the post before doing anything with it / props Julio Potier
+* Update permalink for 'duplicata' status posts and always return a shortlink: useful for preview feature / props Julio Potier

 = 0.9 =
 initial public version released